Home > Syringe services

 Washington State Project to Prevent Prescription Drug/Opioid Overdose grant

-• overdose response training.
+• staff time to provide overdose response training.

 • naloxone overdose rescue kits.